pongrut/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Adaptive gradient descent algorithms such as Adagrad, Adadelta, RMSprop, Adam, provide an alternative to classical SGD.
+These per-parameter learning rate methods provide heuristic approach without requiring expensive work in tuning hyperparameters for the learning rate schedule manually.
+Adam is an update to the RMSProp optimizer which is like RMSprop with momentum.